No Philosophy in Action Radio on Wednesday

 To join the live broadcast and its chat, just point your browser to Philosophy in Action’s Live Studio a few minutes before the show is scheduled to start.
 By listening live, you can share your thoughts with other listeners and ask us follow-up questions in the text chat.

-If you miss the live broadcast, you’ll find the podcast from the episode posted in the archive: Radio Archive: Q&A: Individualism, Disabled Children, Arranged Marriages, and More.
-It will be posted on Monday morning, if not sooner.
+The podcast of this episode will be available shortly after the live broadcast here: Radio Archive: Q&A: The Future of America, Vulnerability, Cheating, and More.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action’s Podcast RSS Feed:

-I hope you join us on Sunday morning… and please share this announcement with any friends interested in these topics!
+I hope you join us for the live show or enjoy the podcast later.
+Also, please share this announcement with any friends interested in these topics!

-On Sunday’s Philosophy in Action Radio, Greg Perkins and I will answer questions on taxes versus slavery, infanticide after abortion, emergency medical care, poor communication from the boss, and more.
-This episode of internet radio airs at 8 am PT / 9 MT / 10 CT / 11 ET on Sunday, 12 May 2013, in our live studio.
-If you miss that live broadcast, you can always listen to the podcast later.
+On Sunday’s episode of Philosophy in Action Radio, Arthur Zey and I will answer questions on workplace diversity, accusations of date rape, evaluating romantic prospects, and more.
+This episode of internet radio airs at 8 am PT / 9 MT / 10 CT / 11 ET on Sunday, 6 September 2015, in our live studio.
+If you can’t listen live, you’ll find the podcast on the episode’s archive page.

 This week’s questions are: